 In Balanced Achievement’s ‘The Weekly 5’ series, we aim to present you with five ideas, products, or tools that you can utilize to enhance the quality of your life.
-We will look at a wide variety of topics with information that can assist you on the road towards fulfillment.
+We will look at a wide variety of topics with information that can assist you on the road toward fulfillment.
 This week, we look at five of our favorite Inspirational Documentaries.

 The Most Inspiring Documentaries: